Hammercrxft/actress-again-keyboard-configurator/README.txt

-Being a AHK script/program, you no longer require to modify the game's memory, however this will result in a (tiny) increase of input latency.
+Being a AHK script/program, you no longer require to modify the game's memory, however this will result in an increase of input latency.

-Currently, AAKC provides a game exit delay, (no more accidents!) remembers your configuration, (via user registries) a method to reload/reconfigure your script while playing, (f10) and a method to import and export your configuration.

 ::::::::::::::::::::::::::::::::::::::::::::::::

-	Other notes
+	Changelog

 ::::::::::::::::::::::::::::::::::::::::::::::::

-Only the script or executable itself is required for the program to function.
+Release 1, Hotfix 1:
+  - Fixed a typo that prevented Player 1's start button to be configurable.
+  - Increased maximum input per interval.

+Release 1
+  - First release.

 ::::::::::::::::::::::::::::::::::::::::::::::::